scipy-conference/procbuild/README.md

 - Install dependencies: ``pip install -r requirements.txt``
 - Launch by running `runserver.py`.

+Note: the server has not been ported to Python 3 yet.

 You need all the same dependencies as for building the proceedings as well:

  - IEEETran (often packaged as ``texlive-publishers``, or download from